ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Results

-The high-resolution ALMA 1.3 mm continuum emission traces the total gas mass of envelope and disk, $M_{enve+disk}$, for each protostar. $M_{enve+disk}$ can be roughly estimated based on the integrated 1.3\,mm continuum flux density under an optically thin assumption, which were already calculated in \cite{dutta_alma_2020-1}.
-The smallest gas mass of protostars in the whole sample is 0.009 M$_{\odot}$ and the largest mass is 2.312 M$_{\odot}$, with an median mass of 0.3 M$_{\odot}$.
+The high-resolution ALMA 1.3 mm continuum emission traces the total gas mass of the envelope and disk, $\textit{M}_{enve+disk}$, for each protostar. $\textit{M}_{enve+disk}$ can be roughly estimated based on the integrated 1.3\,mm continuum flux density under an optically thin assumption, which was already calculated in \cite{dutta_alma_2020-1}.
+The smallest gas mass of protostars in the whole sample is 0.009 $\textit{M}_{\odot}$ and the largest mass is 2.312 $\textit{M}_{\odot}$, with an median mass of 0.3 $\textit{M}_{\odot}$.
 Firstly, we estimate the mass of the envelope+disk for individual protostars ($M_{\rm enve+disk}^{*}$).
 Secondly, we estimate the total envelope+disk masses ($M_{enve+disk}$) of all protostars within each core.
-We then calculate a 'compact gas fraction' (CGF) to describe the fraction of gas that has been accumulated from the dense core into the protostellar envelope and disk.
+We then calculate a 'compact gas fraction' (CGF) to describe the fraction of gas that has been accumulated from the dense core into the protostellar envelope and disk:

-The CGF is a ratio calculated after collecting all the $M_{enve+disk}$ in each core.
-CGF is shown in the column (14) of Table \ref{tab:binary} and \ref{tab:single}.
-The minimum and maximum values of CGF for whole cores are 0.4$\%$ and 80$\%$, and the median value is 19$\%$.
+The CGF is a ratio calculated after collecting all the $\textit{M}_{enve+disk}$ in each core.
+The CGF is shown in the Column (14) of Table \ref{tab:binary} and \ref{tab:single}.
+The minimum and maximum values of the CGF for whole cores are 0.2$\%$ and 80$\%$, and the median value is 11$\%$.

-Once the perturbations caused by self-gravity inside a molecular cloud are larger than Jeans length, instability can lead the region to become unstable.
+Once the perturbations caused by self-gravity inside a molecular cloud are larger than the Jeans length, they can lead the region to become unstable.
 Hence, Jeans fragmentation may lead to substructures that become binary/multiple systems.
 The Jeans lengths of dense cores can be calculated via the following equations from \citet{2014Wang}:

-where $T$ is dust temperature of the dense core from \citet{2017Kounkel}, and $n$ is mean column density of H$_2$ from \citet{yi_planck_2018-1}.
-The Jeans lengths of dense cores in our samplerange from 2900 au to 19300 au with a median value of 7500 au.
+where $T$ is the dust temperature of the dense core from \citet{2017Kounkel}, and $n$ is the mean column density of H$_2$ from \citet{yi_planck_2018-1}.
+The Jeans lengths of dense cores in our sample range from 2500 au to 19,300 au with a median value of 7000 au.

 The Mach number ($\mathcal{M}$) is a measurement of turbulence within of dense cores.
 We adopt the Mach numbers from \cite{kim_molecular_2020}, which are calculated using